Dylan Moore Player Props: Mariners vs. Orioles

 Dylan Moore At The Plate

-- Moore is hitting .230 with four doubles, a triple, five home runs and seven walks.
+- Moore has four doubles, a triple, five home runs and seven walks while batting .230.

-- Moore will look to extend his four-game hitting streak.
-He's batting .462 with one homer in his last games.
+- Moore enters this game on a four-game hitting streak.
+In his last outings, he's hitting .462 with one homer.

-- Moore has reached base via a hit in nine games this year (of 26 played), and had multiple hits in four of those games.

-- In eight games this year (30.8%), Moore has picked up an RBI, including two games with multiple runs batted in.
+- Moore has driven in a run in eight games this season (30.8%), including two games with multiple runs batted in.

-- In seven games this season (26.9%), he has scored, including multiple runs twice.
+- In seven games this year (26.9%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.